 9. Get into the Christmas rhythm

 For a more informal fitness activity, why not try a good dance workout to some Christmas tunes.
 Letting other family members join in, including the kids, will make it even more fun.

 10. Enjoy yourself and relax

-In a year when there hasn’t been a whole ton of things to look forward to, make sure you try and enjoy yourself this Christmas.
+Christmas and New Year are a great time to relax and celebrate with friends and family.
 By eating and drinking in moderation, plus throwing in a bit of exercise, you will hopefully feel good.
 Enjoy yourself, and don’t feel guilty about doing things a little bit differently over the festive holidays.